38 of The Catchiest Startup Statistics for 2023

 Impressive Startup Statistics for 2023

-(Source: First Site Guide)
+(First Site Guide)

 Among startups, the Fintech industry has the highest distribution and is the most popular.

-The Life sciences and healthcare industry comes in second with 6.8%, followed by Artificial intelligence with 5.0%, Gaming at 4.7%, Adtech at 3.3%, and Edtech at 2.8%.
+The Life Sciences and Healthcare industry comes in second with 6.8%, followed by Artificial Intelligence with 5.0%, Gaming at 4.7%, Adtech at 3.3%, and Edtech at 2.8%.

 Although the exact distribution of industries is not entirely certain, it is evident that startups nowadays are drawn towards digital technologies and the internet.
-By examining this data, we can determine which industry is currently most favourable for startups.
+By examining this data, we can determine which industry is currently most favorable for startups.

 Global Industry Distribution of Startups 2022